Kia Carnival: Third generation (YP; 2014)

 The third generation Carnival/Sedona debuted in April 2014 at the New York International Auto Show for the 2015 model year.
 For the United States market, the Sedona features the Lambda Gasoline Direct Injection (GDI) 3.3-litre V6 engine producing 206 kW and 336 Nm, six-speed automatic transmission and front-wheel drive.
-For the South Korean market, it is available only with the 2.2-litre diesel engine which produces 147 kW and 440 Nm.
+For the South Korean market, it is available only with the 2.2-litre CRDi diesel engine which produces 147 kW and 440 Nm.